ExCyTIn-Bench: Evaluating LLM agents on Cyber Threat Investigation: Experiments

-\textbf{Behavior Analysis.} Agents must first explore and infer the structure of the tables since the schema is not provided.
+\paragraph{Behavior Analysis.} Agents must first explore and infer the structure of the tables since the schema is not provided.
 To arrive at the correct answer, they have to combine information from several tables.
 Figure~\ref{fig:main_example} shows a representative trajectory for the baseline agent: it gradually discovers the schema and refines its SQL queries whenever an error or empty result occurs.
 Like a human analyst, the agent bootstraps on intermediate findings to steer subsequent exploration.
 In the reference (gold) solution, the answer is produced in two concise steps: (1) retrieve the user ID, then (2) use that ID to obtain the account SID.
 The agent pursues a longer, alternative route yet still converges on the correct answer, demonstrating that our benchmark supports multiple viable search strategies.
 The main difficulty remains in modelling the database accurately enough to construct valid queries.
 Across models, the Pearson correlation between query success rate and reward is 0.86, indicating a strong positive association.
-Further analysis of factors linked to high reward is provided in Appendix~\ref{sec:more_analysis}.

-\textbf{Efficiency Analysis.} \textbf{Turns:} In Figure~\ref{fig:comparison_plots}a, we plot the change in reward by increasing max turns allowed to interact with the database.
+\textbf{Efficiency Analysis.} \textbf{Turns:} In Figure~\ref{fig:comparison_plots}a, we plot the change in reward by increasing max turns allowed to interact with the database (with a few selected models).
 We can see the reward spikes from 5 to 15 turns, then plateaus between 15 and 25. \texttt{o4-mini} scales well with increased turns, from around 0.07 to 0.37 at 25 turns.
 In comparison, chat models like \texttt{GPT-4o}, \texttt{Gemini-2.5-flash} start at around the same reward at 5 turns, but can only reach 0.3 with the turns allowed increased to 25.
-The comparison of \texttt{GPT-4o}, \texttt{GPT-4.1} with \texttt{GPT-4o-mini}, \texttt{GPT-4.1-nano} shows that smaller models have less gain with more increase. \textbf{Cost:} In Figure~\ref{fig:comparison_plots}b, we plot the reward versus cost for each model and draw the Pareto front line (Pricing in Table~\ref{tab:token-pricing}). \texttt{Gemini-2.5-flash} and \texttt{Llama-4-Mav} are the most efficient models, with a competitive reward of around 0.3 while keeps its cost low. \texttt{GPT-4o} and \texttt{o1-mini} are the least efficient, which is expected since prices fall with each new release and they’re the oldest models.
+The comparison of \texttt{GPT-4o}, \texttt{GPT-4.1} with \texttt{GPT-4o-mini}, \texttt{GPT-4.1-nano} shows that smaller models have less gain with more increase. \textbf{Cost:} In Figure~\ref{fig:comparison_plots}b, we plot the reward versus cost for the selected models and draw the Pareto front line. \texttt{Gemini-2.5-flash} and \texttt{Llama-4-Mav} are the most efficient models, with a competitive reward of around 0.3 while keeps its cost low. \texttt{GPT-4o} and \texttt{o1-mini} are the least efficient, which is expected since prices fall with each new release and they’re the oldest models.